Reconnecting With Top Talent: 5 Stress-Free Strategies

 • Re-engaging independent talent can help save time on onboarding and lower overall costs.

-1. Revisit Your Onboarding Process
+1. Optimize Your Onboarding Process

-2. Consider Your Outreach Program
+2. Develop a Strategic Outreach Program

-3. Invest in Your Top Returning Talent
+3. Provide Value for Your Top Returning Talent

 4. Review Your Work Environment